JoshuaOD/Projects/README.md

 # Joshua OD Portfolio

-Welcome to my Data Science portfolio.
+Welcome to my data portfolio.
 Here you'll find a collection of works that display my skillset through various projects I've worked on and are currently working on.